New Faculty Retreat FAQ

 In addition to paying all expenses, the Center for Faith and Learning will also pay for spouses to participate in this trip.
 In order to utilize university resources responsibly, we ask for spouses to be full participants in the retreat and be fully present and invested in the experience.

 No other family or friends may attend.
-There is a strict no-child policy and we ask that you do not include children, relatives, or other friends or companions in your plans during the dates of the retreat.
+There is a strict no-child policy and we ask that children, relatives, or other friends or companions are not included in travel plans during the dates of the retreat.
 The only other invitees are spouses.